-Appellant Cullen Tiemann, a minor, was charged with criminal sexual conduct in the third degree and pled no-contest to this strict liability offense on December 30, 2010.
-Adjudication 35.
-Because it was a strict liability statutory offense, the court accepted his plea without any findings or inquiry regarding criminal intent or consent; based upon his adjudication, Cullen was required to register as a sex offender under MCLA 28.723, the Michigan Sex Offenders Registration Act ("SORA" or "The Act").
+Appellant Cullen Tiemann, a minor, was charged with criminal sexual conduct in the third degree and pled no-contest to this strict liability offense.
+Because it was a strict liability statutory offense, the court accepted his plea without any findings or inquiry regarding criminal intent or consent; based upon his adjudication, Cullen was required to register as a sex offender under Mich.
+Comp.
+Laws § 28.723, the Michigan Sex Offenders Registration Act ("SORA" or "The Act").
 Under this Act, minors may avoid the registration requirement if they can establish consent of the victim in a separate 'consent' hearing.
 The defendant bears the burden of proving consent, and must do so without the right to confront or cross-examine his accuser.
 Indeed, under the Act, there is no requirement that the victim testify; if she chooses to appear or submit a written statement, her statement need not be sworn.
-Amicus Curiae Juvenile Law Center submits that the initial prosecution of Cullen for criminal sexual conduct, as well as the consent hearing itself, violates Cullen's rights to due process.
+Cullen's initial adjudication of criminal sexual conduct and the consent hearing occurred in violation of the Michigan and United States Constitutions and thus require review by the Michigan Supreme Court.